sevidmusic/RoadyModuleUtilities/README.md

 # Draft/Design Notes

-Pseudo code for how this library will be used by Roady in conjunction with the RoadyRoutingUtilities library:
+Pseudo code for how this library will be used by Roady's index.php in conjunction with the RoadyRoutingUtilities, and RoadyTemplateUtilities libraries:

 ```
 <?php

+use \Darling\PHPTextTypes\classes\strings\SafeText;
 use \Darling\PHPTextTypes\classes\strings\SafeTextCollection;
-use \Darling\PHPTextTypes\classes\strings\SafeText;
 use \Darling\PHPTextTypes\classes\strings\Text;
-use \Darling\RoadyModuleUtilities\classes\paths\PathToDirectoryOfRoadyTemplates;
+use \Darling\RoadyModuleUtilities\classes\paths\PathToDirectoryOfRoadyModules;
 use \Darling\RoadyModuleUtilities\classes\paths\PathToExisitingDirectory;
 use \Darling\RoadyRoutingUtilities\classes\request\Request;
 use \Darling\RoadyRoutingUtilities\classes\routing\Router;
+use \Darling\RoadyTemplateUtilities\classes\paths\PathToDirectoryOfRoadyTemplates;

 /**
  * The following is a rough draft/approximation of the actual
  * implementation of this file.